jacobwindsor/pathway-presenter/README.md

 ## Environment variables
 There is a .env file that is used to provide things like API keys to any scripts that might need it.
 You should copy `.env.example` to `.env` and change the key name pairs to match your values.
 Under no circumstances should you push the filled in .env file to the public Github repo.
 This contains *sensitive* information.

+## Travis CI
+This project uses [Travis](travis-ci.org) to run the build step and unit tests on every push to the master branch.
+If all passed, the code is deployed to GitHub pages at the url specified by the "homepage" parameter in `package.json`.

 ## Questions
 If you have any questions you can email me (Jacob Windsor) at [me@jcbwndsr.com](mailto:me@jcbwndsr.com).